leather-s/fastest_ports/readme.md

 - run `bundle install`

 ## Use
+- open terminal and navigate to project folder
 - run `ruby fastest_ports`

+#### Now lets configure the script

 - when prompted enter `1`
 - when prompted enter url for test site
 - when prompted enter your proxy address